What Makes an Adhesive Tape Stick and Stay Stuck

 Much of how we judge the suitability of airtightness tapes is down to how sticky we feel they are.
 The stickiness or lack thereof is typically decided by the simple finger or thumb test.
 Pressing a finger onto the face of the adhesive.
 The result?, Well it feels sticky, as it should do!

 Although this initial tack will gave you an indication as to the stickiness of an adhesive tape, this really won’t tell you much, if anything, about how suitable the tape will be in holding an airtight seal even 3-4 months down the line and much less about how well things will remain stuck in 50+ years over the service life of a building.
+To illustrate the importance of the longevity of an airtightness tape, pro clima commisioned an independent study by the University of Kassel.
+This resulted in tests being carried out on three pro clima tapes (Tescon Vana, Tescon No.1, Uni Tape) that proved they provided a permanent airtight seal that would last 100 years.
 The dispersion glues discussed above can be identified as being aggressively sticky initially.
 A widely held fact however is that this initial tack is synonymous with cheaper, low grade adhesive tape.
 These tapes being commonly adopted as household tapes and the standard Duct tape.

 Soft adhesives (as found in Dispersion glue tapes) perform better in the ‘finger adhesion’ test, as they are better able to wet the surface of the thumb.
 This can lead to problems in practical construction applications, as soft adhesives generally have low cohesion forces.